- Nuclear installations in Germany

 Supervision and implementation

 Pursuant to nuclear law and dangerous goods regulations, the supervision of the transports of nuclear fuels is with the federal state authorities for the transport modes of road, inland waterways and sea.
 For transports by plane the federal state authorities are responsible for the supervision pursuant to nuclear law, whereas the supervision pursuant to dangerous goods regulations is with the Luftfahrt-Bundesamt.
 The Federal Railway Authority is responsible for the supervision of transports by rail pursuant to nuclear law and dangerous goods regulations.

-The shipper, the transport licence holder and the carrier are obliged to ensure that all required licences – this includes also those of foreign authorities – are available.
+The shipper, the transport license holder and the carrier are obliged to ensure that all required licenses – this includes also those of foreign authorities – are available.
 Only then can the transport be carried out.
 This is also examined by the competent supervisory authorities.

 Which one of the routes applied for is used and when the transport takes place is in the responsibility of the license holder and needs to be co-ordinated with the federal state ministries of the interior.
 Depending on the type of transport this co-ordination may range from informing the ministries of the interior in time up to a detailed co-ordination of transport dates and routes.
 If required, the ministries of the interior may change the transport route and date.